-We know many of you may be traveling for the holidays, but don’t worry – we have tips to help make sure you’re still looking your best post-flight!
+We know many of you may be traveling this time of year but don’t worry – we have tips to help make sure you’re still looking your best post-flight!

 If you’re going west start to go to bed later a few days before you travel.
-If you’re traveling east start going to bed earlier.
+Traveling east Start going to bed earlier.
 This is going to help get your sleep pattern on track ASAP.

 Eat– Eat a light meal to avoid any stomach discomfort.